This guide is constantly updated.

 form of plagiarism is copying word-for-word without enclosing the copied work in quotation

 marks and without citing the original source in the text.
+For University of Memphis's

 - Use Your Own Words and Ideas.
-Practice is essential to learning.
-Each time you choose your words, order your thoughts,

 - Give Credit for Copied, Adapted, or Paraphrased Material.
 If you repeat another's exact words, you MUST use quotation marks AND cite the source.
 If you adapt a chart or paraphrase a sentence, you must still cite